leonardofaria/leonardofaria.net/content/posts/2020/04/21/moving-to-hugo.md

 My previous site used a theme called [Casper](http://lacymorrow.com/casper/), which is inspired in [Ghost's default theme](https://ghost.org/).
 I decided to build the theme from scratch inspired by Casper, Medium and many other minimalist blogs.
 I still have a feel things to fix/improve but designwise I am quite happy with the result.

 As I mentioned before, I used [Tailwind CSS](https://tailwindcss.com/) in this project.
 The utility-first approach definitely makes prototying faster.
-To avoid a bloated CSS file I am using a [purgecss package](https://www.npmjs.com/package/@fullhuman/postcss-purgecss) to remove all the classes I am not using in the site.
+To avoid a bloated CSS file I am using a <A href="https://www.npmjs.com/package/@fullhuman/postcss-purgecss">purgecss package</A> to remove all the classes I am not using in the site.
 The final result is a 2.5KB CSS file.

 The previous WordPress had a good score in Lighthouse tests, and I was able to make it even better:

 ![Lighthouse results](/wp-content/uploads/2020/04/lighthouse.jpg)

-The theme is called [Bento](http://bento-hugo-theme.netlify.com/) and it is [open-source](https://github.com/leonardofaria/bento).
+The theme is called [Bento](http://bento-hugo-theme.netlify.com/) and it is <A href="https://github.com/leonardofaria/bento">open-source</A>.